Need help dealing with violent or distressing online content? Learn more

 Session length: 1 hour.

 Technology is enabling new forms of sexual violence, extending and reinforcing its harms while also making it more visible.
-Digital sexual violence is any form of sexual violence that is enabled, assisted, or amplified through the use of technology.
+Tech-based sexual violence is any form of sexual violence that is enabled, assisted, or amplified using technology.

 This presentation covers:

-- how technology is being manipulated and abused for sexual violence
+• how technology is transforming the nature, scale and impact of sexual violence

 Who is this session for?